EPCCed/eidf-docs/docs/services/s3/s3-python.md

-# Using the EIDF S3 service via Python
+# Using the EIDF S3 Service via Python

 ## Introduction